What should I do about my boyfriend’s delusional jealousy?

 Question

-I think my boyfriend may have delusional jealousy.
-We have been together for over a year and his jealousy has always been an issue.
-Its getting worse as time goes on and it has become violent.
-He constantly questions me on my whereabouts and who I have been with.
-He outright accuses me of sleeping with random people I dont even know or worse with his brother, cousins or father!
-Its is completely irrational.
+I believe my boyfriend may be experiencing delusional jealousy.
+We have been together for over a year, and while jealousy has always been an issue, it has become significantly worse and now violent.
+He constantly interrogates me about my whereabouts and accuses me of sleeping with people I have never even met, sometimes even claiming I have been with his own family members, like his brother, cousins, or father.
+The accusations are completely irrational and baseless.

 Note: Please review our disclaimer regarding the following answer